Who comes to see me

 They know better, but can not seem to embody what they learned about reframing their negative thoughts, treating themselves with compassion and disciplining themselves to stay on task towards a goal.

 After a long circuitous journey, they find their way to embodiment.
 They have realized the way to well being is by being willing to be guided back into their bodies where their lessons, karma and unfelt feelings are primed to release well being.

 Many suffer from insomnia, digestive issues, allergies, inflammation, exhaustion, and immune issues.
 Life times of trauma, unfelt feelings and putting oneself last results in a nervous system under to much stress.

 Who is Led to Embody?

-1. Some have pursued spiritual possessions as a means to happiness.
-And sought beauty and fitness and found emptiness.
-These folks have achievement, often well respected in their careers, but do not a sense of satisfaction or their true yearnings.
+1. Some have pursued spiritual possessions as a means to happiness, and sought beauty and fitness and found emptiness.
+These folks have achievement, often well respected in their careers, but do not have a sense of satisfaction or their true yearnings.

 2. Others have pursued Spiritual technologies as a way out of suffering and dedicated themselves to enlightenment to clear anxiety, depression, and unhappiness.
 They have pursued many modalities, searched high and low for relief.

 They have taken in energies from shamans, sound healers, gurus and the like, in the hope that more energy is better and may free them.
 They have overfilled their energy system beyond its capacity resulting in increased anxiety and depression.
 They are well developed psychically, sensitive to energy, highly aware of themselves, but are not peaceful, happy or balanced.